3. Financial Considerations

 - are simply not eligible due to the limited amount of funding.

-For the 2020-21 program year, the Corporation for National and Community Service will offer up to $6,195 for a full-time award.
+The Corporation for National and Community Service will offer up to $6,195 for a full-time award.
 Upon successful completion of the service year, the award can be used to pay existing student loans or put towards tuition at an approved U.S. college or graduate school.

 See the AmeriCorps FAQ for more information.